Annual Meeting Most Well Attended In Years

 All eight board members were re-elected and Storm Gloor, Mayor Pro-Tem of the City of Glendale, was also elected.
 Members enjoyed networking and appetizers from Method Catering.
 The Noelle Talent Group was on hand to assist.

-gateway to Denver’s Western heritage, offering a vibrant 12-acre oasis with a working farm and Denver’s oldest standing structure, the Four Mile House Museum.
+Four Mile Historic Park is a gateway to Denver's Western heritage, offering a vibrant 12-acre oasis with a working farm and Denver's oldest standing structure, the Four Mile House Museum.
 The museum houses an extensive collection of mid to late 1800s western artifacts, serving educational, historical, curatorial, and research purposes.
 Proudly acting as a custodian of cultural treasures, the museum evolves with contemporary approaches to artifact interaction, aspiring to be an immersive cultural attraction that goes beyond traditional museum settings.
 Visitors actively participate in a dynamic experience that brings history to life.

 The Park is a hub of cultural and outdoor exploration, offering a diverse array of educational programs centered around Colorado history.
 Guided tours of the iconic Four Mile House, field trips, and outreach programs provide an immersive journey into the past, allowing visitors to connect with the heritage that has shaped Glendale-Denver area.